-For updated and supplemental information, including tips, tricks, maintenance procedures, and more, visit the Haas Service page at www.HaasCNC.com.
-You can also scan the code below with your mobile device to go directly to the Haas Service page:
+For updated information, including tips, tricks, maintenance procedures, and more, visit the Haas Service page at www.HaasCNC.com.

+For the most current Operator's and Service Manuals scan the code below with your mobile device:

 Chapter 9: Settings

 This chapter gives detailed descriptions of the settings that control the way that your machine works.